kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 ==========

-Custom exceptions must be defined in the *lib/cuckoo/common/exceptions.py* file or in the local module if the exception should not be global.
+Custom exceptions must be defined in the *lib/cuckoo/common/exceptions.py* file or the local module if the exception should not be global.

 The following is the current CAPE exceptions chain::